YxAc/files_backup/README.md

 # FAQ

-1. When installing Mysql-python, you may get an error of "_mysql.c:44:23: error: my_config.h: No such file or directory (centos)" or "EnvironmentError: mysql_config not found (ubuntu)".
+1. When installing Mysql-python, you may get an error of `_mysql.c:44:23: error: my_config.h: No such file or directory (centos)` or `EnvironmentError: mysql_config not found (ubuntu)`.
 As mysql_config is part of mysql-devel, installing mysql-devel allows the installation of Mysql-python.
 So you may need to install it.

         ubuntu: sudo apt-get install libmysqlclient-dev
         centos: sudo yum install mysql-devel

-2. When installing twisted, you may get an error of "CompressionError: bz2 module is not available" and compile appears:
+2. When installing twisted, you may get an error of `CompressionError: bz2 module is not available` and compile appears:

         Python build finished, but the necessary bits to build these modules were not found:
         _sqlite3           _tkinter           bsddb185